 LORD OF THE RINGS BOOK COVERS (2015)

-This student project takes a luxurious spin on a classic series by creating a collector's edition of J.R.R.
+This project takes a luxurious spin on a classic series by creating a collector's edition of J.R.R.
 Tolkein's Lord of the Rings book set.
 It includes gold foil embossed onto a heavy matte black cover.
 The design simplifies each novel into an icon representing the main subject of the book, highlighting it on the covers.

 EMBROIDERED DROP CAP (2017)

 This project playfully experiments with hand-lettering and ornamental design accents.

 Advertising an event for the Yale School of Architecture, this poster is based on architecture itself, with the typography and black and white color palette highlighting the shape of a campus building.